Tony Yoka: Professional career

 Yoka was expected to face Carlos Takam on 15 January 2022, in a fight which was supposed to take place at the Accor Arena in Paris, France.
 However, shortly after the bout was scheduled, Takam withdrew due to injury.
 On 10 December 2021, it was announced that Martin Bakole would step in as Takam's replacement.
 The fight was postponed on 28 December 2021, due to measures imposed to combat the spread of COVID-19.
 Yoka instead chose to enter negotiations to face Filip Hrgović in an IBF title eliminator.
 The IBF later ruled Yoka ineligible to enter an agreement with any opponent other than Martin Bakole, as the two had already signed contracts to face each other.
 Yoka's fight with Bakole was rescheduled for 14 May 2022.
 He lost the fight by majority decision, after suffering two knockdowns, in the first and fifth rounds.

+In his next fight, Yoka finally faced Carlos Takam at Accor Arena in Paris, on 11 March 2023, losing by split decision.

+He lost his third successive contest when Ryad Merhy defeated him via split decision at Stade Roland Garros in Paris on 9 December 2023.

+Yoka then won three low-key fights against Amine Boucetta, Lamah Griggs and Arslan Yallyev, before making it four victories in a row with a first round knockout success over Patrick Korte at Mobolaji Johnson Arena in Lagos, Nigeria, on 21 December 2025.

+He was due to face Lawrence Okolie at Adidas Arena in Paris, on 25 April 2026, but the bout was cancelled when his opponent failed and anti-doping test.

+Yoka was scheduled to challenge WBA (Regular) heavyweight champion Murat Gassiev at VTB Arena in Moscow, Russia, on 11 July 2026.
+Nine days before it was due to take place, the fight was cancelled after Yoka sustained a back injury.